emranxec/MyLearning/README.md

 }
 ```
 ----
-##  what is sequential & parallel streams?
+## Q. what is sequential & parallel streams?

 > A stream in Java is a sequence of objects which operates on a data source such as an array or a collection
 > and supports various methods.